Territorial disputes in the South China Sea: History

-The Geneva Accords of 1954, which ended the First Indochina War, gave South Vietnam control of the Vietnamese territories south of the 17th Parallel, which included the islands in the Paracels and Spratlys.
+The Geneva Accords of 1954, which ended the First Indochina War, gave South Vietnam control of the Vietnamese territories south of the 17th Parallel.
+The South Vietnamese government claimed the Paracels and the Spratly.
+In 1955, France clarified through international notes that the Spratlys belonged to "the French Union" because they were not attached to Vietnam when Cochinchina was ceded and North Vietnam did not protest Chinese claims.

+North Vietnam received aid from China during the Vietnam War and recognised Chinese claims on the Paracels and Spratlys.
+After winning the war against the United States, North Vietnam retracted its recognition.
+During June 1977 discussions with PRC president Li Xiannan amid rising tensions between the two countries, Pham stated that the 1958 recognition of China's sovereignty over the Paracels was only made under the pressure of America's war against Vietnam.

+In the 1970s, the discovery of the potential for petroleum resources in the South China Sea prompted an increase in occupation activity by claimants.
+From 1971 to 1973, the Philippines began occupying five features and South Vietnam began occupying six.
+Concerned that its claims would be weakened by the activity of other claimants, China increased its physical presence in the area.
+It conducted surveys around the Paracels and the People's Liberation Army Navy built a harbor and wharf on Wood Island (in the Paracels) in 1971.

 In 1974, when a North Vietnamese victory in the Vietnam War began to seem probable, the PRC used military force in the Paracel Islands and took Yagong Island and the Crescent group of reefs from South Vietnam.
+The "Operation Tran Hung Dao 48" was a campaign conducted by the South Vietnamese Navy in February 1974 to station troops on unoccupied islands to assert Vietnam's sovereignty over the Spratly archipelago after the Battle of the Paracel Islands.
 The government of the PRC wanted to prevent the Paracel islands from falling under the control of North Vietnam, which at the time was an ally of the Soviet Union.
 After not resisting during the initial Vietnamese attack, the PRC launched what they regarded as a "counterattack in self-defense".
 The United States, in the middle of détente with the PRC, gave a non-involvement promise to the PRC, which enabled the People's Liberation Army Navy to take control of the South Vietnamese islands.

-In the later half of 1970s, the Philippines and Malaysia began referring to the Spratly Islands as included in their own territory.
-On 11 June 1978, President Ferdinand Marcos of the Philippines issued Presidential Decree No. 1596, declaring the north-western part of the Spratly Islands (referred to therein as the Kalayaan Island Group) as Philippine territory.
+In the later half of 1970s, the Philippines and Malaysia began referring to the Spratly Islands as being included in their own territory.
+On 11 June 1978, the Philippines through Presidential Decree No. 1596, declared the north-western part of the Spratly Islands (referred to therein as the Kalayaan Island Group) as Philippine territory.